Last updated on January 19, 2021

-I’m sure my plan would have worked, but just as we were leaving the edge of the forest, heading back toward the shed, it happened . . . like ketchup from a bottle when you shake it —thinking the caps on tight but it’s not — and ketchup flies all over the room—well, kind of like that—blood was flying everywhere.
+Now, I’m sure my plan would have worked, but just as we were leaving the edge of the forest, heading back toward the shed, it happened . . . like ketchup from a bottle when you shake it, thinking the caps on tight but it’s not and ketchup flies all over the room, (well kind of like that) blood was flying everywhere.

 “Rex?
 Here Rex!”
 Where was Rex?
 Oh, my Gawd!
 He had been such a good dog.

 They came from the treetops at the edge of the forest.
-Streaking down on us in a voracious fury; their fiery-emblazoned eyes locking on their prey; their ear-piercing screeches wreaking fear and horror over their intended victims.
-Razor-sharp talons and slashing beaks tore into their prey in a rampage of explosive, ravenous energy.
+Streaking down on us in a voracious fury — their firey, emblazoned eyes locked on their prey — their ear-piercing screeches wreaking fear and horror over their intended victim.
+Razor-sharp talons and slashing beaks tore into their prey in a rampage of explosive, vicious energy.

 Then . . . , just as they had arrived, they were gone.

 I was lying, cut and bruised on the ground — certain I had to be seriously injured because I was lying cut and bruised on the ground.
 I’m repeating myself, I know, but I was certain I’d been hurt.
 It had happened so fast I wasn’t even sure where I was wounded.
 But somehow, miraculously, I had been spared without a mark.

 I looked around.
 The wolf was dead—bits and pieces of him here and there: legs, chunks of fur, a big paw, a wolf head.
 That was the clincher — a severed, mutilated head.
 Yeah!
 He was dead all right.
 Somehow, it could have just been luck, but I was alive and uninjured.